Everything You Need To Know About Gin

 It is reported that in the UK, the number of gin distilleries doubled between 2015 and 2016, and something similar has happened here in South Africa.

 The clean base of gin allows the end product to take on pretty much any flavour, if a distiller can think it, they can do it.
-Check out our list of local craft gins to see just how many amazing flavours and infusions there are.

 So, if gin is back and better than ever before, we’re not going to complain about it.
 All we ask is that it doesn’t follow its routine of falling out of favour again, as we’ve become rather accustomed to unashamedly ordering a gin and tonic.